amanda saint

 poetry

-Sue Spiers is British Mensa’s SIG Sec for Poetry and her first collection is called Jiggle Sac.
-Her poems have appeared in Acumen, Dream Catcher, South Bank Poetry, among others, and online at: www.inksweatandtears.co.uk and www.thelakepoetry.co.uk.
+Sue Spiers was British Mensa’s SIG Sec for Poetry (2016 – 2021) and her collections are Jiggle Sac and Plague – A Season of Senryu.
+Her poems have appeared in Acumen, Dream Catcher, The North and South, among others, and online at: www.inksweatandtears.co.uk and www.thelakepoetry.co.uk.

-Her work has been included in the Bloodaxe anthology Hallelujah for 50ft Women and in the Paper Swans Press anthology Best of British.
+Her work has been included in the Bloodaxe anthology Hallelujah for 50ft Women and in the Paper Swans Press anthologies Best of British and Pocket Poetry: Cricket.

 Michael spring